 The delegation from Sangamon County for the 1836-1837 Session of the legislature quickly became known as the “Long Nine.”
 The seven representatives and two senators were all six feet or taller.
 Five were lawyers, three were farmers, and one was an innkeeper.
 Seven were originally from the South and two from the North.

-The representatives included: Abe Lincoln who at age twenty-seven was the youngest of the group: John Dawson, the oldest at age forty-five, and the father of ten children; William F. Elkin who was forty-four and the father of thirteen children; Ninian W. Edwards the aristocratic son of the former Territorial Governor Ninian Edwards who was twenty-nine; Andrew McCormick, age thirty-five, who weighed almost three hundred punds; Daniel Stone who was a college-educated lawyer, a native of Vermont and a former Ohio legislator and Robert L. Wilson, thirty-one, who was a one-term member of the legislature and father of eight children.
-The senators were: Job Fletcher, the father of seven children and a resident of Sangamon County since 1819 and Archer G. Herndon, a business man and the father of William Herndon, who later became Lincoln’s law partner.
+The representatives included: Abe Lincoln who at age twenty-seven was the youngest of the group: John Dawson, the oldest at age forty-five, and the father of ten children; William F. Elkin who was forty-four and the father of thirteen children; Ninian W. Edwards the aristocratic son of the former Territorial Governor Ninian Edwards who was twenty-nine; Andrew McCormick, age thirty-five, who weighed almost three hundred pounds; Daniel Stone who was a college-educated lawyer, a native of Vermont and a former Ohio legislator and Robert L. Wilson, thirty-one, who was a one-term member of the legislature and father of eight children.
+The senators were: Job Fletcher, the father of seven children and a resident of Sangamon County since 1819 and Archer G. Herndon, a businessman and the father of William Herndon, who later became Lincoln’s law partner.

 Logrolling is the trading of favors, or "quid pro quo," such as vote trading by legislative members to obtain passage of actions of interest to each legislative member.